-The SSD must deny THA when it has determined the applicant has a housing resource.
+The SSD must deny or discontinue THA when it has determined the applicant or recipient has other housing available.
 However, that resource must be actually available.
 The fact that a client has resided in a location/with a friend, family, etc. in the past does not necessarily mean that it is currently an available housing resource.
 When an SSD determines that the client has an available housing resource, and the client indicates the resource is not actually available, the resource must be fully investigated to determine its availability.
 A full investigation may include a field investigation including interviews of the primary tenant/home owner.